NAVTA student chapters raising money for AAHA Helping Pets Fund

 The recession has increased demand and diminished resources for these programs, some of which operate through veterinary associations and colleges, but the programs still offer potential relief for pet owners who have lost a job or a home.

 The American Animal Hospital Association reports that monthly inquiries have tripled for the AAHA Helping Pets Fund.
 Earlier this year, the AAHA Foundation briefly suspended grants from the fund.
-Student chapters of the National Association of Veterinary Technicians in America will be raising money during National Veterinary Technician Week (see page 803), Oct.
+Student chapters of the National Association of Veterinary Technicians in America will be raising money during National Veterinary Technician Week (see story), Oct.
 11-17, to help replenish the fund.

 The balance also is low for the Lucky Fund at Michigan State University's College of Veterinary Medicine, which is located in the state that currently has the nation's highest unemployment rate.
 Requests always exceed resources for New York Save Animals in Veterinary Emergency, a program of the New York City VMA.
 Nevertheless, these programs and others continue to assist with veterinary bills.